10 PPC Reporting Examples Co-Created with Marketers (+ Templates)

 Based on thousands of PPC reports created by marketers on Whatagraph over the past 10 years, here are the five key aspects to include in yours.

-Stakeholders don’t want to decode dashboards.
-They want to know:
+Stakeholders don't want to scroll through pages of reports.
+They want to know right away:

 - Are we on track?